nypl-spacetime/histograph-data/README.md

 ### Installing ETL Modules

 To use spacetime-etl to run ETL modules, you first need to install them.
-Go to the directory specified by the `baseDir` configuration option, and clone the ETL modules you need, for example:
+Go to the directory specified by the `moduleDir` configuration option, and clone the ETL modules you need, for example:

     git clone https://github.com/nypl-spacetime/etl-nyc-wards.git
     git clone https://github.com/nypl-spacetime/etl-mapwarper.git